-Tuna Nicoise Pasta
+Easy Nicoise Pasta

 Fish Done Simply

-It doesn’t get much simpler than today’s recipe, which is a spin on a traditional Nicoise salad.
+The recipe is a spin on a traditional Nicoise salad.
 I’ve taken some of the core ingredients of this French classic and turned it into a main-dish pasta.
 The fish in the equation is canned tuna, which means it couldn’t be more convenient (included in my list of Top 10 Healthy Convenience Foods).
 And if you think canned tuna doesn’t have a place in quality cooking, consider the fact that even the French, gastronomes that they are, rely more on canned tuna than fresh when it comes to their beloved Nicoise (or so say my two most reliable Francofiles).

 And Good for You Too